Information on the Collection of Personal Data

 4.3 Cash desk

-Payment by direct debit is handled by the cash desk.
-In order to make the payment by direct debit, the following previously collected data of the participants will be transmitted to the cash desk:
+Payment by direct debit is processed by the cash office.
+In order to carry out the payment by direct debit, the following previously collected data of the participants will be transmitted to the cash office:

 - First name